 It features Dyson’s High Torque cleaner head, Soft Roller, and mini-motorised tools, so it’s suitable for cleaning pet hair anywhere in the home.
 The V11 also has excellent filtration, a lightweight design, and up to 60-minutes run-time.

-Dogs and cats might make wonderful companions, but they don’t make it easy to keep your house clean!
-Aside from bringing mud, leaves and who-knows-what-else into your home, they also cover your floors and furniture with hair.
+Dogs and cats make wonderful companions, but they don’t make it easy to keep your house clean!

-The problem is that many pets shed continuously.
-For the worst offenders, owners may need to vacuum multiple times each week, or even daily.
-This can be time consuming – especially if you’re using a bulky upright vacuum.
+In fact, many pet owners need to vacuum multiple times each week (or even daily) just to keep pet hair under control.
+This can be time consuming – especially if you’re using a bulky upright corded vacuum.

-That’s why cordless vacuums for dog and cat hair are becoming more popular.
-These convenient cord-free vacuum cleaners are great for whipping around your home to get rid of hair, dust and dirt.
-The lack of a cord and lightweight design means they are also great for spot cleaning.
+That’s why cordless vacuums for dog and cat hair can be a great choice.
+These convenient cord-free vacuum cleaners are great for whipping around your home to get rid of hair, dust, and dirt.
+The lack of a cord and lightweight design also means they are also brilliant for spot cleaning.

 But which are the best cordless dog and cat vacuums?
+Can cordless vacs really match the performance of corded models when removing hairs that are tangled in carpet fibres?
 And what features should you look for when buying?
 Let’s find out.